CDCgov/cfa-mkdocs-template/README.md

 [mkdocs](https://www.mkdocs.org/) is a tool for building simple static documentation from Markdown files, with extensions allowing for:

-- Easily building Python API documentation
+- Auto-generating Python API documentation
 - Deploying documents to GitHub Pages

 See an example of what you can build on the GitHub Pages site for this repo: <https://cdcent.github.io/cfa-mkdocs-template>

-## Using this template
+## Getting started

-### Things you'll need
+### Essentials

-Copy over these files:
+To use this template, you'll need to copy over these files:

 - `mkdocs.yaml`: Configure this file to account for your document structure, repo URL, etc.
 - `docs/index.md`: You will always want an `index.md`.
 You can add other `.md`s under `docs/`.
-- [optional] `docs/javascript/katex.js`: Provides math rendering.

 The Python dependencies are in `requirements.txt`.
 For example, if you are using [uv](https://docs.astral.sh/uv), you could run: